OpenVisualCloud/Media-Transport-Library/doc/design.md

 Sessions will submit a request to the scheduler manager for a scheduler to manage their jobs.
 Upon receiving a request, the scheduler manager will assess whether the recent scheduler has enough quota to service this new request.
 If not, a new scheduler will be created and allocated to the session for the upcoming tasklet registration.
 For further details, please refer to the source code in [sch code](../lib/src/mt_sch.c).

-he performance of the setup can vary, so the data traffic quota for each scheduler is customizable by the application through the `data_quota_mbs_per_sch` parameter.
+The performance of the setup can vary, so the data traffic quota for each scheduler is customizable by the application through the `data_quota_mbs_per_sch` parameter.

 ### 2.3 Session migrate